-Join Alexander Zanfir for an in-depth discussion in this video Understanding asynchronous tasks, part of Up and Running with Node.js.
+Join Alexander Zanfir for an in-depth discussion in this video Understanding asynchronous tasks, part of Learning Node.js.

 - When you execute a task synchronously, you wait for it to finish before moving on to another task, which is what causes blocking.
 On the other hand, when you execute tasks asynchronously, you can move on to another task without having to wait for the previous task to finish.
 For example, if you've ever used an application or a website where you had to submit the form, and everything went great until the response was received, that's the background process running synchronously and blocking the responsiveness of the user interface until it completes.
 If we were to make a list of all the things you could do on a computer and ordered them based on their completion time, there would be two that require relatively long waiting times: networking access and file system access.

 And with a web app, these are some of the most common functions.
 This is why Node performs so well for web apps.
 The most common way to get started with asynchronous code is through callbacks.
 So let's take a look at some code.
 Please open up the following files with your editor of choice.
 We'll be taking a look at sync-demo.js and async-demo.js.
 And you can find these in your exercise files.
 Let's start by looking at the synchronous version first.
 With this app, we're loading in the file system, and then we're reading in the directories from drive c.

 Once that completes, it then executes the next line and so on.
 And so when I execute this, we should see the console.log that displays the directory list, and then we'll see the next console.log which says this comes after.
 I'll be trying that now, and you could follow along if you like, or just watch as I explain.
 So the first thing we see is the console.log of the directory list.
 And as we expected, we see this comes after.
 So now, what will happen different when we look at our async demo?
 Let's first just run it.